 While your at-home care is crucial, it works best in partnership with professional dental cleanings.
 We recommend scheduling regular check-ups every six months.
 During these visits, our team can perform a thorough cleaning without damaging the surface of your veneers.
 More importantly, it gives our expert dentists a chance to examine your veneers, the underlying teeth, and your gums to catch any potential issues before they become problems.
 These appointments are essential for maintaining not just your veneers, but your overall oral health.

-Make Your Veneers Last Longer
+Simple Tips to Make Your Veneers Last

 With the right care, you can expect your veneers to last a long time—often between 10 and 15 years.
 Beyond daily brushing and regular cleanings, a few lifestyle habits can extend their lifespan.
 Try to avoid using your front teeth to bite into very hard foods like candy apples or to tear open packages.
 Veneers are strong, but they aren’t indestructible.
 If you play contact sports, wearing a mouthguard is a great idea.
 These small adjustments, combined with a solid oral hygiene routine, will help ensure your smile stays beautiful for the maximum amount of time.